Batmxn/School-Coding/README.md

-"""
-Oliver Smith's Music Guessing Game
+Oliver Smith's song guessing game extravaganza!

 This program is a guess the song game where the user needs to guess the name of a song based on hints provided.
 The program keeps track of the user's score and displays a scoreboard of the top five scores at the end of the game.
 The user's login information is stored in a file, and the highest score achieved by each user is recorded in another file.

 Features:
 - User Login: The program prompts the user for a username and password.
 If the login information is correct, the game starts.
 Otherwise, a new login is created.
-- Guess the Song: The program randomly selects a song from a list and provides a hint in the format "Artist - First letter of the song".
+- The Game: The program randomly selects a song from a list and provides a hint in the format "Artist - First letter of the song".
 The user has two chances to guess the song name.
 If the user guesses correctly on the first try, they receive 3 points.
 If they guess correctly on the second try, they receive 1 point.
 The user has 3 lives, and if they run out of lives, the game ends.
 - Scoreboard: After the game ends, the user's score is recorded in a scoreboard file.
 The program displays the top five scores from the scoreboard.

 Files: